 Is it “crazy” that most of the people I meet with late-diagnosis ADHD had been treated for “depression” and “anxiety” all their lives?
 Yes, it is.

-They are the lucky ones.
-I shudder to think of the millions still misdiagnosed and treated with inappropriate medications that risk making ADHD worse and causing weight gain, among other intolerable side effects.
+They are the lucky ones, though.
+I shudder to think of the millions still misdiagnosed.
+That goes double for those treated with inappropriate medications that risk making ADHD worse and causing weight gain, among other intolerable side effects.

 In the past, I’ve shared poignant first-person essays from individuals diagnosed later in life: